Exit Information for Students

 Our students have reported that this loan payment calculator is one of the most useful tools they have used for lifestyle planning.
 Give it a try.

 Planning to withdraw or request a leave of absence

 Students planning to withdraw or take a leave of absence from the Ohio University Heritage College of Osteopathic Medicine must complete an official withdrawal form and attach a letter of intent to withdraw to the assistant dean of student affairs.
 Information about withdrawing can be found on this form.
 Additional information can be found in the Student Survival Manual – Chapter 3 – Committee on Student Progress Policies & Procedures – Section 9.0 Withdrawal/Leave of Absence (9.2 and 9.3)

 Keep in mind that the Heritage College semester dates can vary from the rest of Ohio University’s semester dates.
-If you are considering withdrawing, it is in your best interest to contact the Student Affairs office as soon as possible and we will work with the OHIO Bursar’s Office to provide you with information about the financial implications so that you will have the information to make the best decision regarding your personal circumstances.
+If you are considering withdrawing, it is in your best interest to contact the student affairs office as soon as possible.
+We will work with the OHIO bursar’s office to provide you with information about the financial implications so that you will have the information to make the best decision regarding your personal circumstances.

 Financial aid recipients will need to contact the student affairs office to schedule the required financial aid exit interview.
 All students must make arrangements with student affairs to return keys, bone boxes, etc.